Dugy/looping_thread/README.md

 ## Troubleshooting

-Error message `undefined reference to `pthread_create'` means that you need to add `-lpthread` to the compiler options.
+Error message `undefined reference to 'pthread_create'` means that you need to add `-lpthread` to the compiler options.